KokTeng00/PDF-Translation/ReadMe.md

 ## Usage

 - **PDF Upload:**
   Use the web interface to upload a PDF file.
-The backend API extracts text (and applies OCR where necessary).
+The backend API extracts text (using OpenAI to either summarize or extract text from images) instead of traditional OCR methods.

 - **Translation:**
   The extracted text is sent to the `/translate` endpoint, translated using the OpenAI-powered service, and the resulting translation is displayed in the web interface.
+  **Tip:** After clicking "Extract & Translate," please allow up to a minute for the processing to complete before the translated text is shown.

 ## Fine-Tuning with mT5 and VBLoRA